JoseRuizCasado/PlaylistExporter/README.md

 # PlaylistExporter
-Python project to export YouTube list into Spotify
+Python project to export YouTube list into Spotify, using YouTube and Spotify APIS